smussenden/data-journalism-19-spring/instructor-notes/01-session-notes.md

 -- Readings will be on ELMS.
 -- Most of the assignments will be submitted on ELMS, but will generally be posted on course GitHub page.
 -- Go over GitHub layout.
 For each session, where to find information.

+**Grading and attendance**
+--Go over that.
+--Lateness.
+--Cell phones.

 **Review Assignments** through **Students in Need**